 Reasons to visit Shanghai are so many that I can go on and on about it forever.
 This Chinese city often makes it to the news for economic and business reasons.
 However, there’s a reason why it’s called the Paris of the East, and why it’s one of the most-visited cities in the world.

 Well, as I’d said, I can go on talking about how fascinating a city Shanghai is.
-Find out more about what makes Shanghai one of my most favorite travel destinations in this article.
-This fancy but culturally rich Chinese city, will be sure to leave you stupefied.
+Find out more about what makes Shanghai one of my favourite travel destinations in this article.
+This fancy but culturally rich Chinese city will be sure to leave you stupefied.

 Top Reasons to Visit Shanghai: An Overview

 Before I dig deeper and you get an elaborate understanding of the top reasons to visit Shanghai, let’s understand this place from a traveler’s point of view.